rust-lang/rfcs/text/0000-debugger-visualizer.md

 types, descibe how to display those types.
 (For writing a pretty printer, see: https://sourceware.org/gdb/onlinedocs/gdb/Writing-a-Pretty_002dPrinter.html#Writing-a-Pretty_002dPrinter).

 Rust developers can add one or more pretty printers to their crate.
-This is done in the Rust compiler via `.py` python scripts.
-Through the use of a new Rust attribute, `#[debugger_visualizer]`, the compiler will encode the contents of the `.py` file in the crate metadata if the target is an `rlib`.
-If the target is an executable, the `.debug_gdb_scripts` section will include a reference to the pretty printer specified by embedding the contents of the pretty printer directly into this section.
+This is done in the Rust compiler via python scripts.
+Through the use of the new Rust attribute this RFC proposes, `#![debugger_visualizer]`, the compiler will encode the contents of the pretty printer in the `.debug_gdb_scripts` section of the `ELF` generated.

-To provide pretty printers, developers create a file with the `.py` file extension and reference it via the `#[debugger_visualizer]` attribute as follows:
+To provide pretty printers, developers create a pretty printer using the syntax provided above and reference it via the `#![debugger_visualizer]` attribute as follows:

 ```rust
 #![debugger_visualizer(gdb_script_file = "../foo.py")]